 Some people try and stop puppies biting by smacking them or shouting at them.
 There are several problems with this.

-And in any case, you don’t want your puppy to be scared of you, that just isn’t a great way to being your friendship.
+And in any case, you don’t want your puppy to be scared of you, that just isn’t a great way to begin your friendship.

 Most importantly, punishment through physical or verbal reprimands is now proven to be associated with aggression later in a dog’s life.
 Which is of course the very opposite of what you are trying to achieve!

 That’s why modern behaviorists and veterinary professionals all now recommend that puppies are taught using positive training methods and not force.

 You can find out more about the potential impact of punishing your Labrador here.